Like all annuities, there are pros and cons of hybrid annuities.

 Tax Deferral- Like other annuities, the principal grows on a tax-deferred basis.

 Reset Points Lock In Gains – Depending on the crediting method in your contract, reset dates may lock in gains that subsequently erode in the marketplace.
 Timing is everything, but we have seen index annuities outperform markets due to the reset dates.

-All index annuities have a learning curve to overcome and hybrids are no exception.
+All index annuities have a learning curve to overcome and hybrid annuities are no exception.
 It can sometimes be hard to individuals to see the benefits when grappling with unfamiliar terms and calculations.

-But, if you can get over the hump and understand how it all works, they really do offer a lot of benefits.
+But, lucky for you, we at Annuity Straight Talk have recorded a superb and concise index annuity training video- just sign up to the right and get started on your way to being an expert in no time.
+If you can get over the hump and understand how it all works, they really do offer a lot of benefits.

-Perhaps our biggest issue is one of perception and deceptive marketing by others.
+Perhaps our biggest issue when discussing Pros and Cons of Hybrid Annuities is one of perception and deceptive marketing by others.

 If someone is telling you an annuity they offer is guaranteed to go up by some rate, like 8% per year roll up, they are lying to you.
 It’s deceptive marketing that gives these products a bad name.